 - Single truth: Live link to permit and isolation registers.

-- Traceability: Time-stamped entries, signatures, attachments, and change history.
+- Traceability: Time stamped entries, signatures, attachments, and change history.

 - Faster reviews: Searchable logs; dashboards for overdue actions.